compbiomed-unito/MUSE-XAE/README.md

 ## Requirements
+To Run MUSE-XAE we suggest to create a conda environment with the requirement libraries:
+`conda create -env'

 ## Input

 MUSE-XAE assumes that the input tumor catalog is in .csv o .txt (with tab separated) format.
 The tumour catalogue `M` should be a `96xN` matrix where `N` is the number of tumours and `96` is the number of `SBS mutational classes`.
 MUSE-XAE assumes that 96 mutational classes order is the one of `COSMIC`.
 If you want to use a different order in your catalogue please add a `Type` column with the desired order.
 Finally put your `dataset` in the datasets folder.
+To have an idea of the input file structure you can find some examples in the `datasets` folder.

 ## Usage

 We suggest to use MUSE-XAE with default parameters choosen based on experiments.

-To extract mutational signatures from on the PCAWG datasets run the following:
+For example to extract mutational signatures from the `Example`  dataset run the following:

-`python ./MUSE_XAE/MUSE_XAE.py --dataset PCAWG`
+`python ./MUSE_XAE/MUSE_XAE.py --dataset Example`

-The model gives the possibility to select the following arguments:
+The model gives also the possibility to select the other arguments:

 - `--dataset`: **(Required)** Dataset name.
 - `--iter`: Number of repetitions for clustering.
 Default is `30`.